UCL-ARC-RSEing-with-Python/earthquakes/README.md

 Before you start, take some time to understand the structure of the data.
 To see the data, you can try different things; for example:
 - Get the response as shown in the code we've given you.
 - Save the response body (`response.text`) in a text file (give the file a `.json` extension to help applications display it nicely!)
 - Open the file in an editor like VS Code (you may want to [automatically format it](https://stackoverflow.com/questions/29973357/how-do-you-format-code-in-visual-studio-code-vscode) to make it look nicer).
-Some browsers may also display it so that the structure is clear.
+Some browsers, such as Firefox, may also display it so that the structure is clear.

 The following questions may help you explore and understand how the data is laid out:
 - How many broad "sections" does this response comprise?